kjantzer/bui-server/realtime/README.md

     // this method is added by Sync
     // syncData(data, toClients){}

+    // the getter will defined by Sync unless you explicitly create it
+    // can be a single string or array of strings
+    // get syncPath(){ return '/sync/path' }

     // optionally implement these methods to take action syncClientDidJoin(socket){}
     syncClientDidLeave(socket){}